 When we left New Zealand on our one-way ticket, Colin started learning and continues to learn everything he can about making friends with Google (SEO).
 He now offers SEO services.
 His specific niche is website auditing and content optimization.
 (Grab yourself a free website audit here).

-I evolved from a face to face holistic health and fitness trainer into an online coach.
+I evolved from a face-to-face holistic health and fitness trainer into an online coach.
 I made myself into a freelance health and fitness writer despite having no writing training.
 This is a great way to bring in short-term income while our long term income streams build up.

 Yes, you can make money from blogging!

 This means we don’t have to have our own products or programs (although we may do in the future).
 Instead, we review other people’s ones and get a commission when we sell one of their products.
-We always disclose this info and it doesn’t cost the buyer anything.
-Sometimes the buyer also receives a discount.
+We always disclose this info, and it doesn’t cost the buyer anything.
+Sometimes, the buyer also receives a discount.

-There are so many ways to make money online, this is just the way we’re doing it.
+There are so many ways to make money online; this is just the way we’re doing it.

 Differences between traveling with kids and without kids